What Is Umbrella Insurance for Auto Coverage?

 - Number of vehicles and drivers: More cars and household drivers increase risk exposure

-- Credit history: Better credit often results in lower rates
+- Credit history: Better credit often results in lower rates in eligible states

 - Additional risk factors: Teen drivers, rental properties, boats, pools, or trampolines